MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

     return message

 print(message)
 ```

-If you were to run the above block of code separately you will encounter the error:
+If you were to run the above block of code, you will encounter the error:

 ```
 NameError: name 'message' is not defined